chrislrogers/guessinggame/README.md

-# guessinggame
+# Number Guesser
-A game where you try to guess the number in a range
+A number guessing game played by trying to guess the number between 1 and another value (default 100).